SNK: First Incarnation of SNK Corporation (1986–1999)

 In 1988, SNK created the idea of a modular cabinet for arcades.
 Up to that point, arcade cabinets typically contained only one game.
 When an arcade operator wanted to switch or replace that game, it would have to completely remove the internals of the existing cabinet or exchange the entire setup for another game.
 SNK's new system, called the Neo Geo MVS (short for Multi Video System), developed by Fatal Fury and The King of Fighters director Takashi Nishiyama, featured multiple games in a single cabinet and used a cartridge-based storage mechanism.
 The system debuted in 1990 and could contain one, two, four, or six separate games in a single cabinet.
 To swap in a new game, all the operator had to do was remove one cartridge and exchange it for another.
 The MVS was an immediate success.
 It greatly shortened the setup time needed for each game, minimized floor space for cabinets, and reduced costs for new cartridges to US$500—less than half of what a traditional arcade unit cost at the time.

 SNK wanted to bring arcade games to people's homes without making CPU and memory performance compromises that typical home consoles were forced to make.
 In 1990, the Neo Geo family was created.
 The company released a home version of the MVS, a single cartridge unit called the Neo Geo Advanced Entertainment System (Neo Geo AES).
 Initially, the AES was only available for rent or for use in hotel settings, but SNK quickly began selling the system through stores when customer response indicated that people were willing to spend money on home versions.
 Several franchises of games derived from it, including Sengoku, The King of Fighters, The Last Blade, Super Sidekicks, Art of Fighting, Metal Slug, Burning Fight, Savage Reign, Samurai Shodown, and Fatal Fury.
 The King of Fighters, Samurai Shodown, and Metal Slug series were continued on later consoles.
 SNK also helped publish third-party Neo Geo games such as ADK's World Heroes and Aggressors of Dark Kombat, Visco's Breakers and Ganryu, Noise Factory's Rage of the Dragons and Sengoku 3, Sunsoft's Galaxy Fight: Universal Warriors and Waku Waku 7, Sammy's Viewpoint, NMK's Zed Blade, Psikyo's Strikers 1945 Plus, Aiky/Taito's Pochi and Nyaa, Paon/Eleven/Gavaking's Nightmare in the Dark, Face's Money Puzzle Exchanger, Data East's Spinmaster and Street Slam, and Technōs Japan's Double Dragon and Voltage Fighter Gowcaizer.
-During this time, SNK also released stand-alone arcade games, some of which were ported to home consoles, including Vanguard, Alpha Mission, Athena, Ikari Warriors, Psycho Soldier, Touch Down Fever, Time Soldiers, P.O.W.: Prisoners of War, Beast Busters, and Street Smart.
+During this time, SNK also released stand-alone arcade games, some of which were ported to home consoles, including Vanguard, Alpha Mission, Athena, Ikari Warriors, Psycho Soldier, Touchdown Fever, Time Soldiers, P.O.W.: Prisoners of War, Beast Busters, and Street Smart.